 Applications are only considered after all materials have been received and the application fee ($90.00) has been paid.

-The Fall 2019 online application will open to potential students later this summer.
+The Fall 2019 online application is now open.
 The admissions deadline for Fall 2019 applicants who wish to be considered for fellowship and assistantship opportunities is December 11, 2018.
 The deadline for remaining Fall 2019 admissions is February 12, 2019.

 Foreign Language Requirement